DannyDainton/newman-reporter-htmlextra/README.md

 });
 ```

-Add the `logs` property to the `htmlextra` object, to pass in your own custom title to the report.
+Add the `logs` property to the `htmlextra` object, to add console log statement output in the report.

 ```javascript
 const newman = require('newman');